Craven District Council Budget Consultation – Your Money, Your Say!

 You can also email comments to email@example.com

-The consultation will close at midnight on Sunday December 13, so residents are asked to respond by this date.
+The consultation will close on Wednesday December 23rd, so residents are asked to respond by this date.
 For further information please contact 01756 700600 or email firstname.lastname@example.org